Pune Metro: Funding

+Revenue

+The following table shows annual ridership and farebox revenue Pune Metro since inception.

 Fares

 An integrated fare system has also been planned to facilitate seamless transfers, however, exact fares for the same travel distance will vary based on the operator.
 MiCard (Marathi: मी कार्ड), the smart card currently being used on the bus and BRTS services run by the PMPML, will be used as the common mobility card on the metro services as well as parking facilities.